 |INTERNATIONAL MASTERS IN VACCINOLOGY (IMVACC) PROGRAMME|

 The SAMRC has collaborated with the Government of Switzerland via the Swiss Vaccine Research Institute (SVRC) and the University of Lausanne (UL) in a capacity development program in the research field of Vaccine Development.
 This is an e-learning facilitated program.
-As at November five (5) universities within South Africa and three SAMRC research units which are hosting scholars participating on the program, namely MUT, SMU, UKZN, WITS, WSU and Cochrane South Africa, Health Systems Research Unit and HIV Prevention Research Unit.
+As at November 2019, five universities within South Africa (namely; MUT, SMU, UKZN, WITS and WSU) and seven SAMRC research units and hosted/funded entities namely; Cochrane South Africa, Health Systems Research Unit, HIV Prevention Research Unit, Respiratory and Meningeal Pathogens Research Unit, Afrigen Biologics, Cape Town HVTN Immunology Laboratory and CAPRISA are hosting scholars participating on the program.

-The value of the scholarship is R295 000.00 for completion of the Master degree.
-The next request for applications (RFA) will be next year 2019 for 2020 intake.
+The value of the scholarship is R300 000.00 for completion of the Master degree.
+The next request for applications (RFA) will be next year 2020 for 2021 intake

 Dr Duduzile Ndwandwe – IMVACC Scholar (3rd Cohort, 2019 .
 Read more.